 Tamina Community Center | Conroe, TX | Shirley Grimes

 Tamina Community Center is one of Grace’s oldest mission partners and a community focal point, bringing people of Tamina together in positive ways so they can become a force for change in their community.
-Tamina Community Center, founded and directed by long-time resident Shirley Grimes, provides critical resources to children such as fun and safe after-school and summer care, community outreach programs to families and the elderly, and counseling services, needs assessments and assistance to strengthen family life.
+Tamina Community Center, founded and directed by long-time resident Shirley Grimes, provides critical resources to children and families such as fun and safe before-school care, a mentoring program for teens and a homeless shelter for moms with children under 17 years old.

 The mission of Montgomery County Women's Center is to end Domestic Violence and Sexual Assault in Montgomery and surrounding counties through assistance, advocacy, empowerment and education.
 Services include a 24-hour crisis hotline, shelter for women and children, individual and group counseling, advocacy and accompaniment, legal services, and transitional supportive housing.
 All services are free of charge.